nexpy/nexpy/doc/source/pythongui.rst

     .. image:: /images/options-tab.png
        :align: center
-       :width: 75%
+       :width: 90%

     The options tab provides the standard Matplotlib toolbar.
 You can view with the addition of one extra button.
 From left to right, the buttons are:

-    * **Home** - restores all plotting limits to their defaults.
+    * **Home** - restores all plotting limits to their original values.
     * **Arrows** - cycles through the limits of previous plots.
     * **Pan** - enables panning mode (disabling zoom mode).
     * **Zoom** - enables zoom mode (disabling pan mode).
     * **Aspect** - toggles between setting the aspect ratio automatically to fill the available space or setting the x and y scales to be equal.
-This is only useful if the units of the x and y axes are identical.
+      This is only valid if the units of the x and y axes are identical.
     * **Subplot** - configures the spacing around the plot.
     * **Save** - saves plot to PNG file.
     * **Add** - adds plotted data to the tree pane as an NXdata group within the scratch workspace 'w0'.
     * **Edit** - allows marker and line formatting to be modified.

     On the far right of the toolbar, the data and axis values are dynamically updated to the values under the current mouse location.